SecretFoundation/SecretWebsite/content/community.md

 <slim-column>

-There is no more consequential way to get involved than to join a committee.
-Committees are made up of experts and enthusiasts working together to build network.
+There is no more consequential way to get involved than to join a community committee.
+Committees are made up of experts and enthusiasts working together to build our network and ecosystem.

 #### [Learn More or Join](/committees)